PeterCamilleri/full_clone/README.md

 but does not clone internal state.
 This internal state remains aliased in the cloned copy.
 The full_clone method digs deep and makes copies of these internal variables, not just arrays and hashes.
-It also allows classes to specify an exclusion list of variable that are not to be processed.
+It also allows classes to specify an exclusion list of variables that are not to be processed.

 Add this line to your application's Gemfile: